Matthew-Taber/ss-docs/discovery/general-information/discovery-nondomain-joined-or-unix targets/index.md

 ## Setting Credentials on a Discovery Scanner

-1. In a discovery source, click the Edit icon on a Scanner.
+1. In a discovery source, click the Edit icon on a scanner.
 A Find Local Accounts window opens.
 1. In the **Secret Credentials** section, choose among the following options:

    * Click **Add Secret** to specify a default credential.